lionell/labs/db/README.md

 ![example query 5 result](readme/example_query_5_res.png)

 To get back to 'Queries' page you can always use top navigation bar.

-Good luck!
+That's it for now.
+Hope this example is useful :)

 ## Example queries